 I’m Jess, a journalist in London.
-I write about culture, places, food and quirks – I’m pleased to have gone viral writing about bacon, and ‘Africa’ by Toto.
-To follow my work, subscribe to The New Leaf, my monthly newsletter.
-To hire me, or just say hi, email me: jessica.furseth@gmail.com
+I write about culture, places, food and quirks.
+To follow my work, subscribe to The New Leaf, my infrequent newsletter.
+To hire me, or just say hi, my email is jessica.furseth@gmail.com

 Selected features: